getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 Unknown data for the contexts is rendered as a key/value list.

-For more details about sending additonal data with your event, see the [full documentation on Additional Data]({%- link _documentation/enriching-error-data/additional-data.md -%}).
+For more details about sending additional data with your event, see the [full documentation on Additional Data]({%- link _documentation/enriching-error-data/additional-data.md -%}).

 ## Device Context